 - Boundary settlements and overlapping jurisdictions: marginal communities and Little Londons – John Broad

 - Personal names and settlement in the south Yorkshire Pennines – George Redmonds

-The book is available to pre-order from Waterstones and any local independent bookshop will be able to order it too.
+The book is available from Waterstones and any local independent bookshop will be able to order it too.
 ISBN: 978-1-912260-39-3.
 A paperback edition is coming out in September price £18.99.